 - In a large dutch oven, heat olive oil over medium-high heat.
 Add chicken breasts and brown for 3 minutes per side.
-Remove from pan, chop/shred and set aside.
+Remove from pan and keep warm while you saute the veggies.

-- Add onion and carrots to pan, cook for 3 minutes.
+- Add onion and carrots to the pan, cook for 3 minutes.
 Add garlic and cook for 1 minute.

 - Deglaze pan with hard cider.
 Add chicken, broth, thyme and bay leaf.
 Return the chicken to the pan, reduce heat to medium-low and simmer for 20 minutes.

 - While the soup is simmering prepare the dumpling batter by mixing flour, salt and paprika in a medium bowl.
 Add the butter and using a fork or pastry cutter, mix into flour mixture.
 Add egg and buttermilk and mix until a stiff, sticky dough forms.

 - Once you’ve finished making the dumpling dough remove the chicken from the pan and shred or chop into bite-sized pieces.
 Add the peas to the soup and stir to incorporate.

 - Using a kitchen teaspoon, drop large spoonfuls of the dumpling batter into the simmering soup until the pot is full or all of the dumpling batter has been used.